-VC The VC number is displayed (VC2, VC3, or VC4) Enable To use this VC, you must enable it by checking this checkbox.
+VC The VC number is displayed Enable To use this VC, you must enable it by checking this checkbox.
 VPI Enter the VPI value provided by your ISP.
 VCI Enter the VPI value provided by your ISP.
 Multiplexing Select the multiplexing value provided by your ISP.

 ATM Service Select the multiplexing value provided by your ISP.
-IP Address Enter the IP address of the device on your LAN which will receive the data on this VC.
-For Video-on-Demand, this would be the IP address of your SetTop Box.
+LAN IP Enter the IP address of the device on your LAN which will the data on this VC.
+Address For Video-on-Demand, this would be the IP address of your SetTop Box.
 For VoIP, this would be the IP address of your VoIP TA.
 Note that this IP address does not have to be in the same IP address range as other devices on your local LAN.